47.6 F

 Fairfax County Casino Bill to be heard by The House Appropriations Committee

-The powerful House Committee on Appropriations has taken up the discussion of legislation allowing a vote on a Tysons Casino.
+The powerful House Committee on Appropriations has taken up the discussion of allowing a vote on a Tysons Casino.

 She said, “The constituents of my district… did not ask for this casino nor do they want one.”